-What Is a Knee Arthroscopy?
+What Is Knee Arthroscopy?

 - torn anterior or posterior cruciate ligaments

 - torn meniscus (the cartilage between the bones in the

-- a patella that is out of position
+- patella that’s out of position

 - pieces of torn cartilage that are loose in the joint

-- removal of a Baker’s cyst (a cyst that may develop behind the knee)
+- removal of a Baker’s cyst

 - fractures in the knee bones